 - Reconnaissance- This is the initial step where the hacker acquires all information about the target.

 - Scanning- This stage involves going through and scrutinizing all gathered information during the reconnaissance phase.
 It can be used to examine who is the victim.
-The hacker can choose automated tools in the scanning phase which may involve port scanners, mappers and vulnerability scanners.
+The hacker can choose automated tools in the scanning phase, involving port scanners, mappers and vulnerability scanners.

 - Gaining access- This is the step where the actual hacking takes place.
 The hacker can now attempt upon exploiting different vulnerabilities that are found during the above two phases.

-- Maintaining access- Once the access is gained hackers can keep the access as it is.
-This will help in further scrutinizing of data and all attacks will be secure through exclusive access to backdoors, rootkits, and Trojans.
+- Maintaining access- Once the access is gained, hackers can keep the access as it is.
+This will help further scrutinise data, and all attacks will be secure through exclusive access to backdoors, rootkits, and Trojans.

-- Covering tracks- Once all information is obtained and the access is maintained then the hacker can cover their tracks and traces to avoid detection.
-This also enables them to continue the use of a hacked system and also helps in avoiding any legal actions.
+- Covering tracks- Once all information is obtained and the access is maintained, then the hacker can cover their tracks and traces to avoid detection.
+This also enables them to continue using a hacked system and helps avoid any legal actions.

 Q2.
 Explain the concept of footprinting and further explain the techniques used for the same.

 This is the common Ethical Hacking Interview Question asked in an interview.
-Footprinting is usually referred to as accumulating and discovering information about the target network before a user attempts to gain access.
+Footprinting is usually referred to as accumulating and discovering information about the target network before users attempt to gain access.
 The techniques used in footprinting are as below: